dsoton/beautiful-jekyll/cv.md

 ## Skills and qualifications

-- Programming languages: R, Python, MATLAB®
+- Programming languages: R, Python, MATLAB
 - Scripting & Query Languages: Bash, SQL
-- Markup languages: Markdown
+- Markup languages: Markdown, LaTeX
 - Version control system: Git
 - Graphic design software: Adobe Illustrator
 - Language skills: Spanish (native language), English (fluent)

 ## Community service and other

+- Volunteer Young Scientist Program UC Davis: leading interactive experiments to enhance K-12 science education.
-- Volunteer Girls in Tech Chile: Diffusion and events support for Chilean Chapter of Girls in Tech, a non-profit organization that promotes women in STEM careers.
+- Volunteer Girls in Tech Chile: Supporting and organizing events for Chilean Chapter of Girls in Tech, a non-profit organization that promotes science and technology as a career for girls.
 - Organizational committee for International Plant Biology Course.
 November 2016.
 - Logo design for the Chilean Society of Plant Biologists.
 June 2016.
 - Member of the Chilean Chapter of the American Institute of Chemical Engineers, AIChE.
 2012.